 One way the authors determined whether someone was wealthy or not was based on their net worth.

 For those labeled as being wealthy in the book (around 1996), they had a net worth of $1 million or more.

 Another way of defining whether or not a person, household, or family is wealthy is based on one’s expected level of net worth.
 A person’s income and age are strong determinants of how much that person should be worth.

 This is what I’ve always been led to believe.
 The higher one’s income, the higher one’s net worth is expected to be.
-Also, higher-income people who are older should have accumulated more wealth than lower-income producers who are younger.

 After surveying people, the authors developed a formula or simple rule of thumb to determine if you’re wealthy: